JaredScar/bw-GRIT-Wheel/README.md

   nomination to show they agree — no extra prompt, since you're already authenticated.
 Reactions only work on nominations in the **current, still-open round** — once a round is closed, its nomination tallies are locked in.
-- **Profile pages** (`/people/:name`): click any nominee's name/photo to see a "wall of fame" — every nomination they've ever received, their total agree count, a breakdown by GRIT category, and any rounds they've won.
-Nominees are matched by name (case-insensitive), so two different people who happen to share an exact name would show up as one profile.
+- **Profile pages** (`/people/:email`): click any nominee's name/photo to see a "wall of fame" — every nomination they've ever received, their total agree count, a breakdown by GRIT category, and any rounds they've won.
 - **Leaderboard** (`/leaderboard`): a fun, all-time view of the most-nominated people, the biggest crowd favorites (most agrees), the top public nominators, and a "champion" for each GRIT category.
-- **Nominee autocomplete**: the nomination form suggests previously-nominated people by email as you type, auto-filling their name to cut down on typos.
 - **Profile photos come from Google**: there's nothing to upload or manage.
 Whoever signs in brings their Google profile picture with them, and it's refreshed on each sign-in.
 Anyone who hasn't signed in yet — including someone who's been nominated